rust-lang/rust-forge/src/infra/docs/docs-rs/no-docker-compose.md

 $ cargo run database update-search-index
 $ cargo run database update-release-activity
 # This will take between 5 and 30 minutes on the first run, depending on your internet speed.
-# It downloads the rustops/crates-build-env crates which is over 4 GB.
+# It downloads the rustops/crates-build-env crates which is almost 1 GB.
 # It does not currently display a progress bar, this is https://github.com/rust-lang/rustwide/issues/9
 # As a workaround, you can run `docker pull rustops/crates-build-env` in a separate terminal.
 $ cargo run build crate rand 0.5.5